 More on Amazon’s impact in Oz HERE For an excellent overview of all things Black Friday, EmpireAve have compiled an incredible list of sales within the surf sector and beyond.
 Head over HERE for the run down.
 Like this article and independent surf journalism?
 Why not subscribe for $2 per week HERE

-Because story’s don’t grow on trees 🙂
+Because story’s like these don’t grow on trees 🙂